 Did you know that Google indexes over 1 trillion web pages?
-That's a lot information out on the web!
+That's a lot of information out on the web!
 You don't want to wade through that many web pages to find the information you need, so in addition to evaluating every source you find online, you'll want to employ effective searching techniques.
-Check out the Search Tips area for valuable information on using keyword searches, quotation marks for phrase searching, and more.

 Whenever possible, use advanced search features to control your search.
 For example, Google allows you to limit your search to just government or educational web sites via a domain limiter.
 It's true that you can find some high-quality, trustworthy websites to use in your research.
 If you're going to use websites, make sure to evaluate your sources thoroughly.
 Check out our Google Like a Librarian guide for search tips or ask a librarian (firstname.lastname@example.org) if you need more help.